-Lab policies: Labs in this class are a privilege and attendance is mandatory.
+Lab policies: Labs in this class are a privilege.
 Violation of school procedures regarding student conduct will not be tolerated.
 Many of the labs are all day field trips and you will be exempt from other classes.
 However, this does not exempt you from the work that is missed for those classes.
 All missed work from classes missed because of lab will be made up per arrangements with the other instructors.
+Students that violate this will miss out on future field trips.
+Labs are repeated around the same time each year.